Aziz-Ru/CSE-Degree/Flutter/Readme.md

   - Future and Stream: Used in asynchrony support.
 (Like javascript promise)
   - dynamic: Indicates that you want to disable static checking.
 Usually you should use Object or Object?
   ## Record
   - Records are an anonymous, immutable, aggregate type.
-Like other collection types, they let you bundle multiple objects into a single object.
+Like other collection types, they let you bundle multiple objects into a single object.Record type annotations are comma-delimited lists of types enclosed in parentheses.
   - syntax
     ```
     var record = ('first', a: 2, b: true, 'last');